micahpaul/micahpaul.github.io/equip/notes/github.md

 1. commit our first file to the repository
 1. change the code and commit our changes

+**Note: This tutorial assumes you are using the GitHub website, not the GitHub Desktop program.**

 ## Sign up / sign in
 First things first!
 Let's make a Github account and sign into it.